celiacintas/datascience_101_tunapanda/README.md

 - Show metrics of the model.
 - Save model to pickle.

-## Class 7: (Sat 6th April)
+## Class 8: (Sat 27th April)
 - [ ] Interesting resources, projects and other libraries.
 - [ ] Deep learning techniques and libraries.

-## Class 8: (Sat 27th April)
-- We will work in two groups, choose dataset and apply full pipeline (from data loading to creating the model and visualize it) and present to the class!
+- We will work in groups, choose dataset and apply full pipeline (from data loading to creating the model and visualize it) and present to the class!